yaokai-liu/xRe/README.md

 And there are some different expressions:
 1. **Const Expressions**: Const expression means can be computed and replaced with their value before match stage.
-2. **Labels**: Labels are those identifiers consistent with only lower letters, digits or underscore but not start with digits.
+2. **Labels**: Labels are those identifiers consistent with only lower letters, digits or underscore, and must start with lower letters.
    1. Using `=` to give an xRe structure a label, only can be using in non-expression and non-set structures.
    2. Using `@` to apply the structure of a label in match program, only can be using in non-expression and non-set structures.
    3. Using `#` get the order number of a label in label array, only can be using in expressions.